tom--/Collation-to-Charset-Table/README.md

 - excluding characters with Unicode character properties listed in `CollationToCharsetTable::$excludeCharacterProperties`

-The 4 output commands `hex`, `utf8`, `sphinx`, and `compressed` will process and output a charset table in their respective formats based on the data in the DB table or based on an input text file in the human-editable format described below.
+The four output commands `hex`, `utf8`, `sphinx`, and `compressed` will process and output a charset table in their respective formats based on the data in the DB table or based on an input text file in the human-editable format described below.
 The `editable` command outputs the data from the DB table in the same human-editable format.

-## Customize

-Among other things you can

-- customize the main Unicode ranges
-- customize the exclusions based on character categories and properties
-- fine-tune the collation-based charset-table by manual editing

-For more detail, read the doc-blocks of `CollationToCharsetTable` public properties.

 Editable file format
 ----

-Each line (terminated by newline) represents a set of characters that the collate together.
+Each line (terminated by newline) represents a set of characters that collate together.
 Each line has two parts separated by a tab character.
 Before the tab is a (space-separated) list of utf8 characters and after the tab is the corresponding (space-separated) list of hex codepoints.